jewkesy/DroneControlCenter/README.md

 DroneControlCenter
 ==================

-Bluetooth LE tracking and management
+Bluetooth LE tracking and management using NodeJS